 Do not travel if you are ill, in quarantine or in isolation – nor should you go to a holiday property.
 Exceptions apply if you show no symptoms and staying at the holiday property is the only way to avoid close contact with a member of your household who is ill with COVID-19.

-Please note that there might be local measures implemented in the municipality that you are travelling to.
-You should therefore refer to the website of the municipality prior to travelling.
 You should also consider what to do if you should turn ill and will have to go into isolation, or if you are required to enter a quarantine.

 Health care requirements